aws-ia/terraform-aws-eks-blueprints/patterns/nvidia-gpu-efa/README.md

     If you are using an on-demand capacity reservation (ODCR) for your instance type, please uncomment the `capacity_reservation_specification` block in `eks.tf` and specify a capacity_reservation_id.
 Please ensure that the region and availability zone of your ODCR match the ones used in `main.tf`.

-1. List the nodes with instance type details:
+1. List the nodes and their instance type:

     ```sh
     kubectl get nodes -L node.kubernetes.io/instance-type